What you need to know ahead of Biden's first State of the Union address

 This year's address will feel more familiar, at least in terms of size.
 The entire congressional body has been invited to attend, though guest attendance will remain prohibited as a coronavirus safety protocol.

-Attendees of the March 1 event will need to submit a negative PCR test one day before the speech and wear "a high quality, properly fitted, medical-grade filtration mask (KN95 or N95) at all times," according to a House Sergeant-at-Arms memo.
-They must also "adhere to social distancing guidelines regarding seating separation distances," the memo said.
+Attendees of the March 1 event will need to submit a negative PCR test one day before the speech.
+Masks are optional.

-Separately, the U.S. Capitol Police will put up inner-perimeter fencing around the Capitol Building during the speech "out of an abundance of caution" amid the possibility of protests.
+Separately, the U.S. Capitol Police put up inner-perimeter fencing around the Capitol building ahead of the speech "out of an abundance of caution" amid the possibility of protests.

 Who is delivering the Republican response?